 7.6 Extensions to time limits

-1. Research Degrees students who are Tier 4 Visa holders must consult the University’s Compliance Officer for advice prior to making an extension request.
+1. Research Degrees students who are Student Visa holders must consult the University’s International Student Advisor for advice prior to making an extension request.

 2. Applications for extensions to the time limits for the submission of theses by research degree students will be considered by the Head of Graduate School.
 All applications will be considered rigorously to ensure fair and consistent treatment of students across the University.
 Decisions will be reported to the Research Degrees Committee.

 3. Extensions should only be requested in exceptional circumstances.
 It is expected that students and departments will make every effort to avoid seeking extensions.
 All postgraduate students should be aware of their final deadline and should be working towards it.
 Staff supervising postgraduate students should stress the importance of meeting the deadline, both for the students themselves, and for the University, which must be able to demonstrate to external bodies that it achieves satisfactory submission rates.

 4. With regard to doctoral theses, Research and Funding Councils place particular emphasis on the achievement of satisfactory submission rates.
 It is essential that PhD projects are developed and planned from the outset with the aim of completing the research within the registration period.
 Students are likely to enter employment after completing the registration period and thus any work remaining to be completed in the ‘writing up’ period should be limited to what can be achieved within the pressure of employment.

 5. It is the responsibility of departments to present to the Head of the Graduate School a full and reasoned case on behalf of students seeking extensions.
 Applications should be forwarded to the Graduate School well in advance of the deadline for submission of the thesis to allow time for consideration of the request.
 Applications should include:

 (i) An application form, available online, giving full details of the student and candidature, to be signed by the supervisor, Head of Department, Associate Dean for Research and the student.